 Dish is a nickname an ex used that stuck.
 As in, "What is the Dish hungry for tonight?" and "You're my favorite dish, Dish."
 Ravenous appetite, that one.
 I dated him for a few very big years after my late husband died (at 41 yo.
 WTF, right?).
 Our breakup and the "box of darkness that followed" was just what I needed.
 "It took me years to understand that this too, was a gift."
 (Quotes from Mary Oliver's The Uses of Sorrow.)
 It turned up the heat on my healing.
 (Healing journey.
 It's a trip.)
-I began to see that midlife is a period of profound transition for everyone (cancer/death, divorce, job moves and geographic moves, kids flying the coop, dating, break-ups).
+I began to see that midlife starts a period of profound transition for everyone (cancer/death, divorce, job moves and geographic moves, kids flying the coop, dating, break-ups).
 Seismic shifts.
 Not just who and how, but often the very structures of our lives and relationships.
 I began to ask: When you're no longer getting your thrill from building (a family, a career, a house, status), what makes you high?
 I believe it's when you focus more on your "lateral" relationships - friendships, partners.
 Love is the drug.
 It's exciting as well as complicated, this stage.

 I am not a professional sex or relationship expert, but rather an open-hearted disciple, student, listener and voyeur.
-While I'm certain that relational intelligence should be more of a conscious practice of daily life, I am still as confused as anyone by the chaotic unfolding of love.
+While I'm certain that relational intelligence should be more of a conscious practice of daily life, I am still as confused as anyone by the chaotic unfolding of love of every kind.
 I'm working through that with The Crush Letter, by sharing the best of what I find and we create together.
-I am grateful for all of you who have joined.
+I am grateful that joined us.